 In this course, students examine the theory and practice of global education as it has developed in Canada and elsewhere.
 Other curriculum innovations that have contributed to global education (e.g., development education, environmental education, human rights education, peace education) are also examined.
 Interactive and participatory learning methodologies are used to encourage reflection on the teaching of contemporary social and global issues in a variety of educational contexts.

-Seminar: 3 hours Hours of Credit: 3
+PREREQUISITE: Permission of the instructor Seminar: 3 hours Hours of Credit: 3

 ED 628 INTERNATIONAL EDUCATION AND DEVELOPMENT